Advertisement

 Related Article: IMF urges Tinubu to generate more revenue

-Subsidizing fuel and electricity comes at a high cost and fails to assist those who require government assistance effectively.
+Subsidizing fuel and Electricity comes at a high cost and fails to assist those who require government assistance effectively.
 They believe that Nigeria has sufficient capacity to repay the fund as per the current circumstances.
 The government’s policy objectives are commendable in mitigating risks of a negative outcome where challenging decisions may be made between meeting pressing humanitarian demands and repaying debts, including to the fund.
 Under these conditions, a combination of aggressive monetary tightening and fiscal adjustment, along with assistance from development partners, would be necessary in order to bring back macroeconomic stability.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.